stuartlau/stuartlau_bak.github.io/_includes/about/en.md

     </p>
     <p>
-    With more than 10 years of experience in software engineering and 5 years of management, I also have obtained <a href="https://stuartlau.github.io/archive/?tag=Patent">80+</a> Patents in China, US, Europe, Russia and Japan, all of which are granted in fields like IM, Social Networking, Live, Short Video, Gaming, Domain, DNS , Algorithms etc.
+    With more than 10 years of experience in software engineering and 5 years of management, I also have obtained <a href="https://stuartlau.github.io/archive/?tag=Patent">80+ patents</a> in China
+     , US, Europe, Russia and Japan, all of which are granted in fields like IM, Social Networking, Live, Short Video, Gaming, Domain, DNS , Algorithms, etc.
     </p>

     <h4 id="conferences">Conferences</h4>